PatRich/CCEW-iOS-Spring-2017/03-foundation/practice/practice.markdown

 ## Assignment 1

 Create a Single View Application.
-In the `viewDidLoad:` method assign the following string literal to a local N`String` variable: "This is a string literal with some text in it".
+In the `viewDidLoad:` method assign the following string literal to a local `String` variable: "This is a string literal with some text in it".
 Iterate through each character in the string using a for loop and log each individual character to the console.

 Hint: use the standard for loop for this assignment